Barbara Windsor: Early life

 Impressed by this, Windsor's mother sent her to Madame Behenna's Juvenile Jollities, a drama school at which she appeared in several charity concerts and pantomimes.
 After the war, she passed her 11-plus exams, gaining the top mark in North London, and earned a scholarship for a place at Our Lady's Catholic High School, Stamford Hill, although she was expelled because she argued with the reverend mother after the latter refused to let Windsor have time off to appear in a pantomime.

 Windsor moved to the Aida Foster School, Golders Green, and took elocution lessons.
 When Windsor's father came to watch a performance, she was ridiculed by the others as her father had begun working as a trolley bus conductor and had come in his uniform.
 Enraged, Windsor covered the girls in theatrical face powder, throwing more over the chaperone who tried to stop her.
 Despite this, Windsor was chosen to appear in the chorus of the successful musical Love From Judy in the West End in 1952, which ran for two years.
 Her stage name of "Windsor" was inspired by the Coronation of Elizabeth II in 1953.
-By the time she was 16, Windsor's parents divorced, and she was unwillingly made to testify against her father in court.
+By the time she was 16, Windsor's parents divorced, and she was made to testify unwillingly against her father in court.
 Because custody of her had been awarded to her mother following the divorce, Windsor's father ceased all contact with Windsor, and would ignore her if he saw her in the street for many years afterwards.